-I’m Telling The Truth, but I’m Lying is a memoir written as a collection of essays about Bassey Ikpi, and her journey with Bipolar II disorder.
-It is raw, emotional and moving.
+I’m Telling The Truth, but I’m Lying is a memoir about Bassey Ikpi and her journey with Bipolar II disorder.
+It is raw, emotional, and moving.
 For more details, read the goodreads summary here.

 I had a hard time reading this book in the beginning because I was unfamiliar with the writing style.
 In one of the beginning essays for example, the author goes back and forth between different childhood memories, and I was a little confused.
 I wasn’t sure if I was going to like the book.
 But as I read on, and got used to the style, I became aware of the brilliance that is Bassey Ikpi.

-People who have followed Bassey’s work as a poet and mental health advocate might appreciate the behind-the-scenes view of her work and a part of her life.
+People who have followed Ikpi’s work as a poet and mental health advocate might appreciate the behind-the-scenes view of her work and a part of her life.

 I’d rate this memoir 4 out 5 stars.
 There is so much creativity, insight, and vulnerability, and we all might just be better for it.
 Really, everyone needs to read this book.
 Aside from my initial confusion with the narrative style, I did not have any issues with it.

 I’m Telling The Truth But I’m Lying is out on August 20th 2019.
 I received a free e-copy of the book in exchange for an honest review.

 Have you read any books discussing mental health?
 Any new releases you’re looking forward to this month?
 Let me know in the comments 🙂